Things to do in the Galapagos

 Volunteer placements normally last two to three weeks, with work carried out on Monday-Friday, leaving you with the weekends free to explore the magical islands you are able to call your temporary home.

-Cruising is one of the best ways to explore the Galápagos, and everything from yachts to small cruise ships sail between the volcanic islands of this UNESCO-listed archipelago.
+Cruising is one of the best ways to explore the Galápagos, read on to choose the right cruise for you.

 One of the most eco aware places in the world, responsible tourism in Galapagos is vital.